Guy-Shaw/test-markdown/README-ush.md

 ## a very light-weight "shell" library and command

-The micro-shell, `ush`, is a very tiny shell with extrememly simple syntax, designed for a specific niche.
+The micro-shell, `ush`, is a very tiny shell with extremely simple syntax, designed for a specific niche.

 Before further explanation, here are a few examples: